-Since the revision of the police crime statistics (PCS) in 2009, detailed statistical information is available on domestic crimes reported to the police as well as on the victims and persons charged.
+Since the revision of the police crime statistics (PCS) in 2009, detailed statistical information is available on domestic offences reported by the police as well as on the victims and accused persons.

 From a statistical point of view violence in a closed social environment is not defined by legal provisions but is derived from the relationship between the defendant and the victim.
-It follows that domestic violence can only be defined by means of definite criminal offences.
-For these criminal offences the cantonal police authorities must record the nature of the relationship at the time of events between the defendant and victim.
-If the relationship between the defendant and victim is an ongoing or former partnership, a parent-child relationship or another relationship within the family, the crimes reported to the police will be assigned as domestic.
+For these criminal offences, cantonal police authorities record the nature of the relationship at the time of the incident between the defendant and victim.
+If the relationship between the defendant and victim is an ongoing or former partnership, a parent-child relationship or another relationship within the family, the offences reported by the police will be assigned to domestic violence.

 Domestic offences reported to the police

-Illegal abortion without the consent of the pregnant woman (Art.
-118. 2)
+Illegal abortion without the consent of the pregnant woman (art.
+118 para.
+2)

 1) Female genital mutilation (Art.
 124 SCC) in force since 1 July 2012 2) Forced marriage, forced registered partnership (Art.
 181A SCC) in force since 1 July 2013.